Approximation Schemes for Capacitated Clustering in Doubling Metrics: Introduction

+We then make use of the proposition as follows.
 This provides us with a very good instance where (1) clients that are badly cut are moved to the facility that serves them in $L$ and (2) badly cut facilities of $L$ are now part of the solution we are trying to compute.
 This is enough to conclude: Consider a client $c$.
 If it is not badly cut, then we don't have to worry about paying the detour through portals.
 If it is badly cut, then it is now located at the center that serves it in $L$.
 Moreover, if this center is badly cut then it is open and so the service cost for this client is 0.
 If this center is not badly cut, then one can afford to make the detour to connect the client to its closest facility through the portals.
-Making this reasoning rigorous is a bit challenging and shown in the next sessions.
+Making this reasoning rigorous is a bit challenging and shown in the next sections.

 A few more details still have to be addressed.
 Another problem we have to solve for making the entire approach work is the following.
 Note that the solution we obtain has cost at most $(1+\eps)\cost(\opt) + \eps(\cost(L))$ with probability at least $1-\eps$.
 This probability can be boosted and we indeed boost it to $1-\eps/\log \log n$ by repeating $\log n$ times.
 This is critical since as discussed in the intro there is no $O(1)$-approximation algorithm and so, the solution computed has cost at most $(1+\eps) \opt + \eps \cost(L)$ which is $\eps \log n \cdot \cost(\opt)$.
 However, this is enough to allow us to bootstrap: we use the solution obtained to get a solution of cost at most $\eps^2 \log n \cdot \cost(\opt)$.
 By repeating this process $\log \log n$ times, we finally obtain a near-optimal solution.